weglide/casper/README.md

 4. Overlay geojson
 5. Serve as .jpg file

+## Local Development

+1. Set Local environment variable with `export LOCAL=True`
+2. Build go executable `go build main.go`
+3. Run executable `./main`

+Instead of using the commands you can build and and run the executable with the shell script `run.sh`.

 ## Data input format

 Input will be LineString of length < 1000 (ST_Simplify) in the backend before -> more points will not be visible on the static map.
 Data input could be a geojson file or WKT representation of geometry, what is more sensible?
 Geojson probably more generic?